erikfredner/cv/cv.md

 Writer, Ph.D.
 Journalist Project at the Stanford Humanities Center \hfill 2014-2016

 ### Public Writing
-"Typicality in US Literature." *Techne*. \hfill 2020
+"Typicality in US Literature." \hfill 2020 \
+*Techne*

-“Finding needles in 34 million haystacks.” *Techne*. \hfill 2019
+“Finding needles in 34 million haystacks.” \hfill 2019 \
+*Techne*

 “How many novels have been published in English?
-An Attempt.” *Techne*. \hfill 2017
+An Attempt.” \hfill 2017 \
+*Techne*

 "Eavan Boland interrogates identity and nationhood in new collection." \hfill 2015 \
 *The Humanities at Stanford*